 Since fresh produce can be in short supply in some urban areas, Bowery now has three indoor farms located near such areas.
 One is a research and development center in a suburb of Newark called Kearny, New Jersey and another is a large-scale commercial farm in Kearny as well.
 The third location is in White Marsh, Maryland, just north of Baltimore.

-The company collaborates with nonprofits in nearby communities, including Table to Table and Teens for Food Justice in the New Jersey and New York areas.
-In Maryland and the Washington, DC area, Bowery offers support to Maryland Food Bank and DC Central Kitchen, which sells fresh produce to corner stores in DC’s low-income neighborhoods at wholesale costs, where it is then sold to consumers at below-market prices.
+Bowery collaborates with several nonprofits, including Table to Table and Teens for Food Justice in nearby communities in New Jersey and New York.
+The company also offers support elsewhere in the country to Maryland Food Bank and DC Central Kitchen.
+These nonprofits sell fresh produce to corner stores in low-income neighborhoods in DC at wholesale costs, who then sell it to consumers at a lower cost than average grocery stores.

-While other farms have been struggling during the coronavirus pandemic, Bowery was able to grow its customer base.
+Bowery – unlike other farms that have been struggling during the coronavirus pandemic – was actually able to grow its customer base.
 Deemed an essential operation, there was no disruption in their business.
 In fact, it had an acceleration in demand because of shortages in other parts of the supply chain.

 At the beginning of the year, the company’s produce was in about 100 stores.
 Now, the indoor farms are supplying 600 stores, including Giant, Weiss and Walmart, with its online business growing as well.
 With more people turning to e-commerce because of supply chain disruptions, Bowery’s e-commerce traffic has doubled since January.
 It also has a stable harvest and gets produce on the shelf in a few days.

-Bowery Farming can be a part of rethinking a food supply chain once the economy begins recovering after the pandemic.
+Once the economy begins recovering after the pandemic, Bowery Farming can be a template for how to rethink food supply chains.
 It, along with other indoor farms, can play an important role in sustainability and can play a part as the supply chain is strengthened and rebuilt post-pandemic.